X-Ry/DE300/lab7/README.md

 # Lab 7 Assignment

+## My Work

+My work on Lab 7 is included in classify.py and ml_pyspark.ipynb.
+You can see the results after running the model saved in the jupyter notebook.

+### Original Results before implementing Step 1 & 2:

+Area Under ROC Curve: 0.8662

+Selected Maximum Tree Depth: 6

+### New Results after implementing Squared Features and Tree Depth:

+Area Under ROC Curve: 0.8807

+Selected Maximum Tree Depth: 4

+### My Analysis

+It seems like this increase in AUC ROC indicates a more robust and generalizable model.
+This is in part due to the squared features contributing to capturing non-linear relationships more effectively, and the change in number of trees and the subsequent reduction in tree depth may have helped in avoiding overfitting and better generalization.
+Overall these modifications that I made seem to help improve model accuracy in predictions!

 ## Machine learning with Spark

 1 In the jupyter notebook 'ml_pyspark.ipynb', the PairwiseProduct step in the pipeline adds the cross product of any two numerical features to the dataframe. (e.g, if there are three variables a,b,c, then the PairwiseProduct step adds cross products a*b, a*c, b*c).
 In this part, you are required to also add the squared of numerical features to the dataframe (following the last example, you want to add a^2, b^2, c^2 to the dataframe).
 You should create a new Transofomer class for this purpose and add it into the pipeline.